Biden wasn't big on White House 'trappings' in 2006

 BIDEN ANNOYED BY REPEATED QUESTIONS ON AFGHANISTAN: ‘I’M NOT GOING TO ANSWER … IT’S A HOLIDAY WEEKEND’

-Biden has been around the political block many times in his lengthy public service career — including three presidential runs in 1988, 2008 and 2020 — noting he was "no stranger to being young and involved in politics" after winning his then-Senate seat at 29.
+Biden has been around the political block many times in his lengthy public service career – including three presidential runs in 1988, 2008 and 2020 – noting he was "no stranger to being young and involved in politics" after winning his Senate seat at 29.

 "The only shot I have to win is if I energize people your age," Biden said to the crowd of original members of Generation United, the outreach operation of his Unite Our States PAC.
 "We need to energize this country."